Indianapolis 500 by year: Rickenbacker era

-Post World War II era / Hulman era
+Post-World War II / Hulman era

 From 1946-early 1950s.
-Immediately following World War II, the Speedway was sold to Tony Hulman.
-He swiftly renovated the track which had fallen into a state of disrepair during the war years.
+Immediately after World War II, Tony Hulman bought the Speedway and swiftly renovated the track.
 It is a brief period, marked by a mix of mostly older cars.
 Auto racing began to rebuild as a sport after being banned during World War II, primarily due to rationing.

 By this time, the typical pre-war image of race car drivers as daredevils or reckless stunt drivers had faded.
 Likewise the mechanics' image as "grease monkeys" or low-level tradesmen faded, as the sophistication of engines and chassis increased.
 Numerous drivers and mechanics during this time had been involved in the war effort, either stateside or abroad.
-The legitimacy of the sport recognized on a national level began to grow.
+Auto racing began to gain national recognition as a legitimate sport.

-National radio coverage of the race began to grow at a fast rate, first by Mutual, and later as a result of the formation of the Indianapolis Motor Speedway Radio Network.
+National radio coverage of the race began to grow quickly, first by Mutual, and later as a result of the formation of the Indianapolis Motor Speedway Radio Network.

-The Hulman/George family would own the Indianapolis Motor Speedway and preside over the Indianapolis 500 through three generations spanning 1946 to 2019.
+Three generations of the Hulman/George family would own the Indianapolis Motor Speedway and preside over the Indianapolis 500 through 2019.